africacodeacademy-erp2025/kutloano--personal-bio/index.md

 - GitHub
 ## Journey
 ### Early Life
 I am originally from the district of Leribe in Lesotho, born in a small town called Peka.
 A few years later, I moved to Maputsoe, another town within the same district, mainly for educational reasons.
 Throughout my early years, I changed schools several times, which meant relocating to different places more than once.
 These moves shaped much of my childhood and exposed me to different environments, people, and learning experiences.
+I currently live at Maseru, Ha - Abia and i am a student at Botho University.
 ### Education and Career
 - Primary schools:
   * Mafube English Medium Primary School